-In the Commits tab you can see the number of commits made over the last year grouped by week and detailed daily commit statistics of the selected week.
+In the Commits tab, you can see the number of commits made over the last year grouped by week and detailed daily commit statistics of the selected week.

-In the Punchcard tab you can see the commit summary by day of the week and hour over the period starting from the first commit in this repository till now.
-For example, on the screenshot below the “Thursday 2pm” circle represents the total number of commits made on all the Thursdays from July 15, 2010 till May 28, 2015 from 2pm to 3pm.
+In the Punchcard tab, you can see the commit summary by day of the week and hour over the period starting from the first commit in this repository till now.
+For example, on the screenshot below, the “Thursday 2 pm” circle represents the total number of commits made on all the Thursdays from July 15, 2010, till May 28, 2015, from 2 pm to 3 pm.
 When you hover over a circle, you can see the exact number of commits made during that hour on that day.

 As an option, it’s useful when planning work or searching for ways to improve team performance.
 For example, knowing the most productive hours of your team, you might want not to plan any distracting activities for those hours and let everyone focus on work.
 Or you can take a closer look at those top hours and try to figure out what conditions and factors could have contributed to that efficiency.
-Such insights would help you learn what improves the performance of your team.
-And you could use that knowledge to optimize working conditions, if needed.
+These insights can help you learn what improves your team’s performance, using this knowledge to optimize working conditions if needed.

-Installing the add-on
+Installing the app

 To install Awesome Graphs, navigate to this link and select the workspace of your choice.

 When the installation is completed, you can start using the app.
 To view the graphs of the current repository, navigate to the Graphs section on the left-hand sidebar.

 We’re going to add many more useful graphs to Awesome Graphs for Bitbucket Cloud in the future.
 For example, graphs on the workspace level and pull requests data.